 Add in your heavy cream and chunks of salmon.
 Cook on low heat until salmon is cooked through, around 5-7 minutes.

-Season with salt, pepper, and fresh herbs to taste!
+Season with salt, pepper, and fresh herbs to taste.
+Your lohikeitto Finnish Salmon Soup is ready to be served.

 How Do I Prepare the Leeks?